 First column: Black gold (oil)

-Column Two: Central Bank’s clever monetary policy
+Column Two: Ceral Bank’s clever monetary policy

-Between the ages of 1 and 2, Kuwait temporarily connected the dinar to the US dollar to coordinate with other GCC countries (GCC).
+Between the ages of 1 and 2, Kuwait temporarily connected the dinar to the US dollar to coordinate with other GCC couries (GCC).
 But the decision had a great lesson.
 With the weakening of the dollar in world markets at that time, Kuwait faced the phenomenon of “imported inflation” because the cost of imports from Europe and Asia had increased.
-In a courageous move and monetary independence, the Kuwaiti Central Bank cut off its relationship with the dollar in May and returned to the currency basket.
+In a courageous move and monetary independence, the Kuwaiti Ceral Bank cut off its relationship with the dollar in May and returned to the currency basket.

-Third column: Kuwaiti Investment Fund (KIA)
+Third column: Kuwaiti Investme Fund (KIA)

-- Public Reserve Fund (General Reserve Fund – GRF): The fund acts as the main treasury of the government.
+- Public Reserve Fund (General Reserve Fund – GRF): The fund acts as the main treasury of the governme.
 All oil revenues are paid to the fund and the annual budget costs are paid.

 Column Fourth: Macroeconomic Stability